gregjonesdev/Group-Playlist/README.md

 I really enjoyed styling this app.
 Since I used a background image, I used a bit of CSS trickery to display the font as white with a black outline to ensure it could be read against any background.

 I used a bit of a heavy-handed solution to refreshing the database.
-In hindsight, I should fetch from App.js, pass the playlist as a prop to <Playlist />, and refresh it as a state variable.
+In hindsight, I should fetch from App.js, pass the playlist as a prop to Playlist, and refresh it as a state variable.

 This project helped me learn about props and state in React and how to use them to create a simple interactive application.